 Main Purpose of Job

-- Investigates Maryland Board of Public Accountancy and Maryland Board of Individual Tax Preparers complaints filed by other agencies and consumers against licensees using interviewing skills and techniques, a thorough knowledge of public accountancy and tax practice, laws, documents meets with the parties to complaints, prepares a thorough written report of findings, responds to telephone inquiries and manages an investigative case load.
+- Investigates real estate complaints filed by consumers against real estate licensees, using interviewing skills and techniques, a thorough knowledge of real estate practice, real estate laws, real estate documents, meets with the parties to complaints, prepares a thorough written report of findings, responds to telephone inquiries and manages an investigative case load.

-- Testifies at administrative, regulatory hearing, civil trials and criminal trials representing the Maryland Board of Public Accountancy and/or the Maryland Board of Individual Tax Preparers.
+- Testifies at administrative, regulatory hearings, civil trials and criminal trials representing the Maryland Real Estate Commission.

 Education: Graduation from an accredited high school or possession of a high school equivalency certificate.